This Recipe includes

 It is light but satisfying, as well as being easy to make.
 And best of all it looks impressive with minimal effort.
 With plenty of flavor, your friends and family will be begging for seconds!

 Fresh scallops in France are a winter tradition, and the creamy coquilles st. jacques is in the same vein as other French winter recipes like au gratin potatoes which have generous helpings of cream and cheese.
-If you prefer a lighter version of scallops, try my recipe for coquilles st. jacques in pesto.
+You can also prepare it with a béchamel sauce, if you like.

 In France, the fishing season for scallops starts in October, so they are peak freshness in December, right on time for Christmas.
 The tradition goes back to the pilgrims of Saint Jacques de Compostela (hence the name) who crisscrossed France and Spain with the shells around their neck.

 Scallops are so ingrained in French winter tradition, that there is usually at least one seafood item on the Christmas meal menu, such as scallops, smoked salmon or lobster.

 Beyond making the dish with pesto instead of a cream sauce, you can also add additional ingredients into the recipe to make it heartier.
 For example:

 You can also add different types of fish to the recipe such as salmon or tuna.
 The creamy sauce goes with nearly everything, so don’t be afraid to add to the recipe and serve it as a main.

 What to serve with it?

 - 4 Coquilles Saint Jacques (4 scallops drained and patted dry in open shell)